abdallahade1/BioViL-T-Retrieval-KD/README.md

-We instantiate **four student pairs** by combining two image encoders (MobileViT-Small, RepViT-M1.1) with two text encoders (DistilBioBERT, ClinicalDistilBERT), and evaluate them against the BioViL-T teacher and a suite of medical and general-domain baselines — all on the identical full test gallery.
+We instantiate **four student pairs** by combining two image encoders (MobileViT-Small, RepViT-M1.1) with two text encoders (DistilBioBERT, ClinicalDistilBERT), and evaluate them against the BioViL-T teacher and a suite of medical and general domain baselines, all on the identical full test gallery.

 ---

 ## Highlights

-- **Students exceed their teacher.** On full-gallery retrieval, the DistilBioBERT students reach up to **~3.7× the teacher's R@1**, despite using far smaller image encoders (5.3M / 8.0M vs 27.4M parameters).
+- **Students exceed their teacher.** On full gallery retrieval, the DistilBioBERT students reach up to **~3.7× the teacher's R@1**, despite using far smaller image encoders (5.3M / 8.0M vs 27.4M parameters).
 - **Text encoder dominates.** Swapping DistilBioBERT for ClinicalDistilBERT drops retrieval below the teacher, showing the **text-encoder choice is the primary design decision** for this task.
-- **Stage 1 carries the gains.** Hard-negative fine-tuning yields only minor, architecture-dependent changes; contrastive distillation is the main driver.
+- **Stage 1 carries the gains.** Hard negative fine-tuning yields only minor, architecture dependent changes; contrastive distillation is the main driver.
 - **Fair evaluation.** All models — students, teacher, and baselines — are scored on the **identical 14,018-study gallery**, since retrieval recall depends strongly on gallery size.